homiedopie/beberlei.de/drafts/oop_business_applications__data__context__interaction.rst

 Compared to EBI, DCI focuses drastically on transaction script domain logic, by suggesting to implement roles for every use-case for the sake of avoiding side-effects.
 This is actually is very valuable lesson from this pattern.
 Finding means to decrease the complexity of software is always a good thing.
-And the explicit definition of this concept as **roles** is actually easy to teach to other programmers.
+And the explicit definition of this concept as **roles** is actually easy to explain to other programmers.

 One thing that is lacking in DCI is that there is no concrete mechanism to deal with the boundary to other parts of the system.
 This is actually a step back